OCamlPro/techelson/user_doc/src/index.md

 This book will sometimes give contracts as [Liquidity] contracts.
 Liquidity is a higher-level, OCaml-like language for tezos smart contracts which compiles to Michelson.

+> **NB**: if you are a Liquidity user, you should probably take a look at [this blog post] on how
+> to write tests directly in Liquidity, and run these tests using Techelson.

 The chapters of this book are
 - [Michelson], provides a very brief introduction to michelson smart contracts.
 - [Running Tests], describes techelson's workflow for running tests through examples.